 This campground is free with a Washington State Discover Pass ($35 per year or $11.50 for one day).

 Best Camping in Eastern Washington

-A lot of people, especially those from outside the state, tend to overlook Eastern Washington as far as camping goes.
+A lot of people, especially those from outside of Washington State, tend to overlook Eastern Washington for camping.

 Yet it’s one of the best regions for camping in Washington.
 The rain shadow of the Cascade Mountains means this region is much drier than Western Washington – some areas are even desert.

-Here are some of the best campgrounds for tent camping, RV camping, and free camping in Eastern Washington.
+Here are five of the best places to go camping in Eastern Washington.

 Camping at Lake Chelan each year is a tradition for thousands of families in Washington and beyond.

-The state park’s location next to the 50.5-mile lake makes it the perfect location for swimming, boating, fishing, and more.
+This Washington state park campground’s location next to the 50.5-mile lake makes it the perfect place for swimming, boating, fishing, and more.
 Excellent hiking trails, including the 2.3-mile Little Bear Trail, offer even more ways for families to stay busy.